 The problem is that labor unions and professional associations don’t want reform, because the status quo protects their members from dismissal and competition, and they are better organized.
 Draghi isn’t beholden to special interests, but many of the politicians whose support he needs are.

 The third area Draghi identified for a shakeup is public administration.
 He mentioned digitalization, fighting tax evasion, simplifying the tax code and streamlining judicial procedures.

 Italy is one of the worst countries in the developed world to start and run a business in.
 It takes too long to get permits, to enforce contracts and to resolve bankruptcies.
 Courts are notoriously slow.
-It takes 1.5 years on average for judges to reach a verdict, and two more years for appeals.
+They take 1.5 years on average to reach a verdict, and two more years for appeals.
 It is one of the reasons foreign investors prefer to put their money elsewhere.

 Tax evasion is between two and three times higher than in France, Germany and Spain.
 Corruption is at Balkan levels.
 Italian bureaucracy is slow and obstinate.
 Even when reforms are enacted by parliament, civil servants and local officials can take years to implement them.

 It is probably too much to hope for breakthroughs in all three areas, but if Draghi could move the needle in even one it would make his appointment worthwhile.